 - International GED: 4 passed + diploma received

 - IGCSE: 5 grade C (and above) + diploma received

-- If English is not a student’s first language, then that student must demonstrate sufficient knowledge of English (TOEFL (iBT) 61+, IELTS 6.0, OR PYU test B2+).
+- If English is not a student’s first language, then that student must demonstrate sufficient knowledge of English (TOEFL (iBT) 61+, IELTS 6.0, OR PYU test B2+ with at least 2 years’ validity).
 (Note: Students exempt from English testing requirements are passport holders of Australia, Canada, Ireland, New Zealand, the United Kingdom and the United States.)